OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 .. image:: /images/import_cluster.png
     :align: center

+.. note:: Remember that vOneCloud does not currently support spaces in vCenter cluster names

 In the dialog that pops up, select vCenter as Type in the dropdown.
 You now need to fill in the data according to the following table:

 +--------------+------------------------------------------------------+